-Laura Fraser is an award-winning journalist who writes about justice, health and the human experience.
+Laura Fraser is a senior writer and editor with CBC News and is based in Halifax.
+She writes about justice, health and the human experience.
 Story ideas are welcome at email@example.com

 Latest from Laura Fraser

 Transgender Irish teen's family fights to stay in Canada, trapped in 21-month immigration limbo

 An Irish family of five says they are desperate to stop Canada from deporting their transgender teen, all while fighting to extricate themselves from a complex immigration limbo.